alexiom/alexiom.github.io/README.md

 ## Changes Made To Minimal Mistakes Theme

-### Structure Of /files/
+### Adding a files directory to top of repository
-To better organize the files needed for my website, I added subdirectories in the files directory.
-Here is an example file tree for how I organized files.
-This can easily be added.
+To better organize the files needed for my website, I added a /files/ to the very top of the repo.
+This should include any files that you might want to share with others by sending a link.
+Files that are needed for the theme/layout should be included somewhere in /assets/.

+Here is an example file tree for how I organized the subdirectories in /files/ along with notes explaining the reasoning for this structure.

 ```
 files/